surbhibawaria/Amazon_Vine_Analysis/README.md

 ## Summary:

-- Based on the results of the analysis, there is no positivity bias for reviews in the Vine program considering that 61% of the non-Vine reviews were five stars wheres as only 36% of the Vine reviews were five stars.
+- Based on the results of the analysis, there is no positivity bias for reviews in the Vine program considering that 61% of the non-Vine reviews were five stars wheresas only 36% of the Vine reviews were five stars.
 This suggests that the Vine program is not very effective in this category.

 - To further analyse the results, additional analysis could be done with the dataset by analyzing statistical summary (i.e, finding mean, median and mode) of the star rating of Vine and non-Vine reviews.